Takeover Tuesday: Showing real student experiences through Snapchat

 Showing the student experience has always been important, and social media is a perfect platform to do it.

-student experience, we developed “Takeover Tuesday,” which
+student experience, we developed “Takeover Tuesday,” which allows one student

 account each Tuesday during the school year.